jemnuine/ScheduleBox/README.md

 * You can grab my latest progress [here](https://github.com/jemnuine/ScheduleBox/archive/master.zip).
 * Or, you can Clone the repo: `git clone https://github.com/jemnuine/ScheduleBox.git`.

+## Installation
+* The MySQL database is located at the db directory `db/schedulebox.sql`

 ## Found A Bug?

 Oh.
 There's a lot of them!
+Please help me get rid of them.
 Email me at `jemnuineuron@live.com`

 ## Suggestions and Comments?